tendermint/go-amino/README.md

 Struct fields are encoded in order, and a null/empty/zero field is represented by the absence of a field in the encoding, similar to Protobuf.
-Unlike Protobuf, in Wire, the total byte-size of a Wire encoded struct cannot in general be determined in a stream until each field's size has been determined by scanning all fields and elements recursively.
+Unlike Protobuf, in Amino, the total byte-size of a Amino encoded struct cannot in general be determined in a stream until each field's size has been determined by scanning all fields and elements recursively.